GoZOo/Eventus/README.md

 You can now synchronize matches data.
 ![showteams](https://user-images.githubusercontent.com/24525092/48315819-603cdc80-e5db-11e8-9682-01f315594fa1.png)

 ### More

 Do not forget to put your GoogleMap Matrix Distance Api Key in the settings page.

 This plugin has been created to work with Enfold Theme.
 So, if you do not have it, you will not be able to display information on your site.

 Feel free to edit the project, so you can use it with your own theme.

 Most of the files are documented.
 So, you can give it an eye if you want to understand more.

 ## Updates

+### 2.6 - About Update of the FFHB website

+* Fix second url display momentally

 ### 2.5 - Calendar Update